 Any partner or member in your partnership has a fiduciary duty of good faith, care, and loyalty to the business you’ve created.
 Failure to meet the obligation of one’s fiduciary duty to a partnership and Limited Liability Company is a serious dispute that could lead to a lawsuit or the dissolution of the business.

-Failure to Delineate Authority: Parties entering into a partnership or limited liability agreement need to define the roles and responsibilities of each partner clearly.
+Parties entering into a partnership or limited liability agreement need to define the roles and responsibilities of each partner clearly.
 When roles and responsibilities are not clearly defined, disputes are inevitable.
 A weak foundational agreement can lead to confusion and inefficiencies within the business.

-Gross Negligence: Negligence is a broad term, and while you may ask if you can sue your business partner for negligence, the answer may not be as straightforward as you’d like.
+Negligence is a broad term, and while you may ask if you can sue your business partner for negligence, the answer may not be as straightforward as you’d like.
 You can sue your business partner for negligence, but you must prove you have a valid claim.
-You will need to provide proof your partner acted unreasonably, without care and that your business suffered because of their unreasonable and careless actions.
+You will need to provide proof your partner acted unreasonably, without care, and that your business suffered because of their unreasonable and careless actions.
 If you have proof along those lines, then you may have a strong negligence claim.
 You and your partner and fellow owners all have a duty of care to your company, so you are expected to make decisions on behalf of the business in good faith and with proper care.

-Partnership Abandonment: What happens when a member of the partnership decides to leave?
-A business partnership may have been created with the best intentions, but that doesn’t mean they will last the test of time.
+What happens when a member of the partnership decides to leave?
+A business partnership may have been created with the best intentions, but that doesn’t mean it will last the test of time.
 Members of a partnership or Limited Liability Company are allowed to end an arrangement or part in a partnership and go their separate way.
 However, much like in a marriage, walking away requires paperwork.
 If a partner leaves the agreement before the proper dissolution of the agreement, it could lead to legal action.
 Whether or not you can, or your partner can, sue for abandonment depends greatly on the details of the partnership agreement or Operating Agreement.
 Partnership or Member lawsuits could be filed on the grounds of abandonment if a partner in the agreement deserted their business partners in a manner that violated the partnership/LLC agreement or international abandonment that intentionally or inadvertently harmed the business and benefited the abandoning partner.
 An experienced business dispute attorney can review your agreement and determine if a lawsuit is possible in your situation.

 Seattle Business Partnership Dispute Attorneys